VIG10FNO is a 4-digit-numeric variable.

 996: Unable to do this activity

-VIG10FNO reports the frequency, in number of units, with which sample adults engaged in vigorous leisure-time physical activities for periods of at least 10 minutes.
+VIG10FNO reports the frequency, in number of units, with which sample adults engaged in vigorous leisure-time physical activities.
+Prior to 2020, the survey text inquired specifically about exercise that lasted at least 10 minutes.
 It must be interpreted in conjunction with the variable VIG10FTP, which reports the time period (e.g., per day, week, month, or year) corresponding to the number of units in VIG10FNO.
 For example, a respondent who runs once a day would have a VIG10FNO value of 1 (to indicate 1 time) and a VIG10FTP value of 2 (which is the code for "day").

 VIG10FWK, a recoded variable created by the staff at the National Center for Health Statistics, draws upon the information in VIG10FTP and VIG10FNO and reports the frequency of vigorous leisure-time physical activities in terms of a single time unit, times per week.

-According to the Field Representative's Manuals for 2001 forward, the maximum frequency of each broad category of physical activity was topcoded at 4 times per day (or its equivalent in some other time unit).
+According to the Field Representative's Manuals for 2001-2018, the maximum frequency of each broad category of physical activity (moderate activity, vigorous activity, strengthening activities, and stretching activities) was topcoded at 4 times per day (or its equivalent in some other time unit).
+Beginning in 2020, individuals with values of 4 times per day (or its equivalent) or higher were coded as "995 - Extreme value."

 For 1997 forward, interviewers began the inquiry into adult leisure-time physical activity by stating, "The next questions are about physical activities (exercise, sports, physically active hobbies ...) that you may do in your leisure time."
 "Exercise, sports, [and] physically active hobbies" were to be respondent defined.